 Withdrawal and Penalties

-If you wish to withdraw an accepted abstract for any reason, you must send your request in writing by the withdrawal deadline.
+If you wish to withdraw an accepted abstract for any reason, you must email your request to email@example.com by the withdrawal deadline.
+Withdrawal requests MUST come from a listed author to avoid erroneous requests.
 Withdrawal of an accepted abstract after the withdrawal deadline or failure to present an accepted abstract could result in disqualification from presenting an abstract at IDWeek for the subsequent year.